bjcosta/landscaping/pond/README.md

 ## Rock choice
-Rock types, toxicisity and suitability
+Rock types, toxicity and suitability
 Angular vs smooth
 Size and selection (what to put where as well)